how to pop the question

 Write your proposal speech in 5 minutes with our memorable proposal speech template

 Choose A Location Wisely

 Location is key to setting the mood.
 This is where you can incorporate favorite memories together.
 This goes to show just how well you paid attention.
-If you are searching for the perfect location, here are a few our favorite spots for where to propose.
-However, do not get so caught up in location that it stops you from tuning into your creativity.
-Start with “how” you’re going to propose rather than “where” you’re popping the question and the possibilities will increase ten fold.
+If you are searching for the perfect location, here are a few of our favorite spots for where to propose.
+However, do not get so caught up in the location that it stops you from tuning into your creativity.
+Start with “how” you’re going to propose rather than “where” you’re popping the question and the possibilities will increase tenfold.